|Price||$300 List||$300 List|

 Hamilton Beach 67601A Big Mouth

 Getting sticker shock from the price tag of the top models?
-The Hamilton Beach Big Mouth does a decent job of juicing and retails for a fraction of the price.
-This model delivered fairly good results across our entire series of tests, yielding an average amount of juice when it came to juicing hard and soft produce, as well as leafy greens.
-It also made reasonably tasty juice cocktails and is quite easy to clean, earning it our endorsement.
+The Hamilton Beach Big Mouth retails for a fraction of the price and does a decent juicing job.
+This model delivered fairly good results across our entire series of tests, yielding an average amount of juice when it came to juicing soft and hard produce, as well as leafy greens.
+It is also quite easy to clean and made reasonably tasty juice cocktails, earning it our endorsement.

-While it doesn't have the most impressive juice yields and doesn't have the all-metal construction present on the premium models, we feel that it's a solid product and is our top recommendation for anyone shopping on a tight budget.
+While it doesn't have the all-metal construction present on the premium models and doesn't have the most impressive juice yields, we feel that it's a solid product and is our top recommendation for anyone shopping on a tight budget.

 Read review: Hamilton Beach 67601A Big Mouth